 Greens Farms is a suburban neighborhood (based on population density) located in Westport, Connecticut.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Greens Farms real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Greens Farms real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Greens Farms neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.